Ford Puma review - Interior, design and technology

 In the cabin, the dash and centre console will be familiar to those who’ve peered inside a recent Focus or Fiesta, although the visible plastics aren’t the Puma’s greatest quality.
 There’s far too much hard black stuff to be found, while other small SUVs are available with nicer interiors, and for similar money.

-Ford has chosen to offer three individual trim levels for the Puma.
+Ford offers four individual trim levels for the Puma.
 The entry-level Titanium is still very well equipped with 17-inch alloy wheels, LED rear lights and daytime running lights, body-coloured exterior trim, power-folding heated mirrors, rear parking sensors and selectable drive modes.

-ST-Line models include a muscular body-kit, sports suspension, a leather sports steering wheel and alloy pedals, but if you want the Puma to look its stylish best, then you’ll need to upgrade to the ST-Line X car which gains 18-inch wheels, partial leather seat trim, privacy glass and carbon-effect interior accents.
+ST-Line models include a muscular body-kit, sports suspension, a leather sports steering wheel and alloy pedals, although the ST-Line X car adds stylish 18-inch wheels, partial leather seat trim, privacy glass and carbon-effect interior accents.
+The top-spec Vignale version ups the luxury count with heated seats, Windsor premium leather upholstery, a heated steering wheel, front parking sensors and keyless entry.

 Sat-nav, stereo and infotainment